 Upcoming Holidays and Traditions will be listed here, on the calendar & in the newsletter.

-This years celebration of Mabon will be held on Saturday, September 22, 7PM, at the church.
-Weather permitting, the ritual will be held outdoors.
-You may wish to bring a chair or blanket to sit on, and a dish to share for the pot luck following the ritual.
+This years ritual will be held on Friday March 22nd, at the church at 7PM.
+This ritual will be held indoors.
+You may wish to bring a dish to share at the potluck following the service.